geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 ### Task 1 – Verify how licensing affects installing Microsoft 365 Apps for enterprise

 In this task, Holly will test whether a user who has not been assigned an appropriate Office 365 license can download Microsoft 365 Apps for enterprise.
 For this test, you cannot use any of the existing users that appear in the **Active Users** list in the Microsoft 365 admin center.
-These users only have Office 365 accounts (M365xZZZZZZ.onmicrosoft.com accounts); they do not have corresponding on-premises accounts in the adatum domain.
+These users only have Microsoft 365 accounts (xxxxxZZZZZZ.onmicrosoft.com accounts); they do not have corresponding on-premises accounts in the adatum domain.
 Without an on-premises account, you cannot log into the Client 1 VM as any of these users to install Microsoft 365 Apps for enterprise on the client machine.

 Therefore, you must use one of Adatum's on-premises user accounts that has been loaded in its VM environment.
 For this test, you will use **Laura Atkins**.
-You will create an Office 365 account for Laura, but you will not assign her an Office 365 license.
+You will create a Microsoft 365 account for Laura, but you will not assign her an Office 365 license.

 1. If you are not logged into the Domain Controller VM (LON-DC1) as **Administrator** and password **Pa55w.rd**, then please do so now.

 2. The **Microsoft 365 admin center** should still be open in Internet Explorer from the prior lab.
 If the **Active users** window is not displayed, select **Users** in the left-hand navigation pane and then select **Active users**.

 3. You will begin by testing whether a user **without** an appropriate Office 365 license can install Microsoft 365 Apps for enterprise.
 For this test, you will use **Laura Atkins**.
-Your lab hosting provider has already created an on-premises user account for Laura, but she does not have an Office 365 user account.
-You will create an Office 365 account for Laura, but you will not assign her an Office 365 license.
+Your lab hosting provider has already created an on-premises user account for Laura, but she does not have a Microsoft 365 user account.
+You will create a Microsoft 365 account for Laura, but you will not assign her an Office 365 license.

 	At the top of the **Active users** window, select **Add a user** on the menu bar.